About Blog Documentation FAQ GitHub

 Yggdrasil can run in one of two modes: with a configuration file, or in autoconfigure mode.

 A static configuration file simplifies most setups as it allows you to keep the same keypair (and therefore IP address), maintain a list of peers and so on.
 For most users this will be the recommended configuration.
-Most Yggdrasil distribution packages will generate a configuration file automatically.
+Most Yggdrasil distribution packages will generate an yggdrasil.conf configuration file automatically.

 Yggdrasil supports configuration in either HJSON or JSON format.
 HJSON is the default preferred format, as it has comments, although JSON support is available due to ease of manipulation.